ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

 - cost allocations can distort reported performance

 # Death spiral

+- A feedback loop leading to inefficient outcomes, sometimes bankruptcy.
+- Result of 'cost' reduction incentives, which do not actually reduce costs.
-- can occur when common costs consist primarily of fixed costs and users have discretion over their use of the common product or service.
+- Arise when common costs consist primarily of fixed costs and users have discretion over their use of the common product or service.

-## Steps in the death spiral:
+### Steps in the death spiral:

 1. The death spiral occurs when cost allocation reduces utilization of a common resource (with significant fixed costs).